Problem

 Melissa Global Email with SQL Server Integration Services

 Although some of the APIs enable batch processes, the record count is limited to 10.
 To address large scale data sets commonly found in databases, Melissa Global Email Verification includes direct integration with SSIS.
-The email data can be extracted from a SQL Server database table or flat file.
-The corresponding source widget can be dragged and dropped into the SSIS workspace as well as the Global Verify component from Melissa, then the output can be saved to a database table or flat file as shown below.
+Email extraction includes SQL Server database tables or flat files.
+Drag and drop the corresponding source widget into the SSIS workspace as well as the Global Verify component from Melissa.
+Save the output to a database table or flat file as shown below.

 When you double click on the Global Verify widget in SSIS, the following interface displays the Email tab with the singular email address input field and 23 output fields of data which are used to validate the email addresses.